mirage335/Taz_Mega/README.md

 #Tweaks
 Z-Axis motor mounting plate edges protrude into the frame extrusions, and must be ground slightly to compensate.

 Spacer blocks may not leave adequate clearance for the most ideal gantry plate screw locations.
 Solvable with moderate grinding.

 Lock nuts used in wheel assemblies may conflict with some metal plates.
 Moderate grinding, or use of jam nuts with threadlocker, are solutions.

+Carrier gantry plates may not have usable mounting holes.
+Simple custom plates may be needed.

 #Extras
 Tap Set - http://openbuildspartstore.com/tap-set/